suvit/lfs-criterion-extra/README.md

    checks product profit

-You may choose new criterions from criterion`s tab of delivery and payment methods.
+You may choose new criterions from criterion`s tab of delivery method, payment methods and discounts.

 Added own criterions
 ------------------------------